 - Forms.
-Distribute insurance documents, tax paperwork, emergency contact and benefit forms that new employees must complete.
+Distribute insurance documents, tax paperwork, emergency contact and benefits forms that new employees must complete.

 - Dress Code.
 Some companies (such as law firms) prefer a strict dress code whereas others legally require one (such as construction companies).

 - Parking.
 Explain the company’s parking situation.
 Is there parking onsite?
 Offsite?
 Is it free?
-Is there a cost?
-Is there a waitlist?
+No?
+Then what is the price?
+And, is there a waitlist?

 - Identification.
 How does the employee prove their identity?
 Explain where and when to obtain a keycard used to enter the building (if applicable).

 Here is sample wording to explain a company’s parking situation: